Award Negotiation and Setup

-The designated program manager will ensure that all final, fully executed contracts and awards are in the best interest of San José State University and the Research Foundation.
+The designated Pre-Award specialist will ensure that all final, fully executed contracts and awards are in the best interest of San José State University and the Research Foundation.

 During this review, the OSP team references a standard checklist to ensure all terms and conditions are acceptable to all parties, including the sponsoring agency.
 Items on this list include, but are not limited to, the following: